-West Bengal poll violence: State election commission response was prima facie inadequate, says HC
+Bengal poll violence: State election commission response was inadequate, says HC

 ‘Various allegations have been made on the liberty of citizens being compromised and that police are not helping the innocent citizens,’ the judges said.

-The Calcutta High Court on Wednesday said that the West Bengal Election Commission’s response was prima facie not adequate in preventing violence during the panchayat polls on July 8, reported Live Law.
+The Calcutta High Court on Wednesday said that the West Bengal Election Commission’s response was not adequate in preventing violence during the panchayat polls on July 8, reported Live Law.

 The division bench of Chief Justice TS Sivagnanam and Justice Hiranmay Bhattacharya was hearing a batch of pleas, including one filed by Bharatiya Janata Party leader Suvendu Adhikari, pertaining to the violence and alleged electoral malpractice on the polling day.